kiorq/coup/README.md

 1. User taps on an action button in the Action Bar on the frontend.
 2. Frontend sends a POST request to the backend.
-3. Backend analyzes the request, updating the state based on the specific action.
+3. Backend updates the state based on the specific action.
-4. Frontend reloads with the updated state, reflecting changes.
+4. Frontend reloads with the updated state, reflecting visual changes.

 **State Observation:**